 Follow the theme of tender love and care right through to the end by finishing your cleansing routine with a protective product.
 It will nourish your lashes and help keep your extensions in place.
 "Just like you are with your blowouts, be gentle with your lashes," Richardson says.
 "Apply a protective coating like our Envious Lashes Protective Coating ($30) 48 hours after service from base to tip."

-Use a silk or satin pillowcase because to avoid snagging your lashes on cotton.
+Use a silk or satin pillowcase instead of a cotton pillowcase to avoid snagging your lashes while sleeping.

 Even if you don't have eyelash extensions in yet (or maybe you're caught between appointments), it's recommended that you use a serum.
 "Conditioning serums are great for people who just want to get their natural lashes in better shape," Richardson says.
 "Our Luxuriating Lash Conditioner ($75) contains a unique blend of natural and botanical ingredients to help your lashes reach their full potential, creating both density and length.
 I highly recommended using it a few times per week to ensure the strength and health of the natural lashes.
 Mary J. Blige and Jenna Dewan love it!"